 - examining the dimensions (units) to help figure out a relationship

-- thinking about proportionalities - kinetic energy goes like v 2, while momentum goes like v
+- thinking about proportionalities: kinetic energy goes like velocity squared, while momentum goes like velocity

-- making order of magnitude estimates, avoiding the time needed to calculate exactly
+- making order of magnitude estimates, thereby saving time taken to calculate exactly

-- knowing the typical size of some physical quantities and effects - for light, thermal energy at room temperature, ionization energy for atomic hydrogen, etc.
+- knowing the typical size of some physical quantities and effects — e.g., wavelength of visible light, thermal energy at room temperature, ionization energy for atomic hydrogen, etc.

-These techniques can help you zero in on the correct answer, without writing out a detailed solution, helping you to eliminate wrong answers quickly and giving you a basis for choosing a best answer from those remaining.
+These techniques can help you zero in on the correct answer without writing out a detailed solution and help you to eliminate wrong answers quickly, giving you a basis for choosing a best answer from those remaining.

-To prepare your oral presentation on a paper you've selected as a starting point, first read the paper and try to understand and identify what the paper has to say, at root.
-Every paper has a purpose, and your first job is to identify the problem that your paper is trying to solve and communicate.
-Then, you need to connect that point to concepts and resources outside the paper itself - look for additional references (articles, textbooks, etc.) which help you explain the physical concepts employed in the paper, the context in which the paper should be understood, and the connection of the paper to material you have learned in one or more of your physics courses.
-In particular, we expect each presentation to include at least one substantial chunk of analytical physics — a derivation, integration, calculation, model, or other application of appropriately rigorous mathematical and physical analysis to the problem at hand.
+Senior capstone talks in physics should have a scholarly source (journal article or similarly authoritative source) as their basis.
+To prepare your presentation, start by reading your source article carefully, picking through it to understand what it has to say, at root.
+Identify the main thrust of the argument laid out in the article and restate it as clearly and concisely as you can.
+Next, examine the evidence (especially any graphs, diagrams, tables, or figures) being used to support that argument.
+Then, you need to connect that argument to concepts and resources outside the paper itself - look for additional references (articles, textbooks, etc.) which help you explain the physical concepts employed in the paper, the context in which the paper should be understood, and the connection of the paper to material you have learned in one or more of your physics courses.
+In particular, each presentation should include at least one substantial chunk of analytical physics — a derivation, integration, calculation, model, or other application of appropriately rigorous mathematical and physical analysis to the problem at hand.

 Once you have identified and digested these additional resources, use them and the original paper to prepare a 25-minute oral presentation in which you explain in your own words the physics which you identified as being the point or the heart of the paper.
-Your presentation may be in one of a number of formats -- chalkboard lecture, overhead transparencies, PowerPoint, or HTML (or a combination of formats).
+Your presentation may be in one of a number of formats — chalkboard lecture, PowerPoint, Keynote, or perhaps a combination of formats.
 The department strongly encourages you to avoid substituting glitz for content, however.
 We will be judging the strength of the physical insight and the clarity of the physical and mathematical explication you bring to bear on your topic, not your facility with computer graphics and animation!

 It is vital that you work closely with your faculty advisor as you prepare your talk.
-They can help you sort out the criteria by which your talk will be judged.
+They can help you understand the criteria by which your talk will be judged.
 Be sure to tell your advisor if achieving distinction is one of your goals.

-Whatever the format, you should practice your presentation out loud for a small audience (your advisor, a friend, anyone) at least twice, in full before you give it for the departmental colloquium.
-It should fill the 25-minute time-slot (it will create a poor impression if you do not prepare enough material, and we will simply cut you off if you prepare too much material to cover in that time).
+Whatever the format, you should practice your presentation out loud for a small audience (your advisor, a friend, anyone) at least twice, in full, before you give it at the departmental colloquium or symposium.
+It should fill the 25-minute time-slot — it will create a poor impression if you do not prepare enough material, and we will simply cut you off if you prepare too much material to cover in that time.
 Only by practicing your finished presentation will you know for sure how long it will take.
 You should also be prepared to take questions from the audience at the end of your presentation.